80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a harsh metallic sound made by metal pieces hitting each other.

-Example sentenceThe keys jangled in his pocket as walked down the stairs.
+Example in a sentenceThe keys jangled in his pocket as walked down the stairs.

 40. Meow